aws-samples/aws-get-started-workshop/content/02-base/02-set-up-landing-zone.md

 When accepting the invite, you will be directed to set the password for the Control Tower Administrator user.

-The email message you recieved contains a portal URL that you should bookmark given that it will be used by human users to access your new AWS accounts.
+The email message you received contains a portal URL that you should bookmark given that it will be used by human users to access your new AWS accounts.

 ## 5. Configure Multi-Factor Authentication (MFA) Requirements